 Combining paid work and caring duties for older family members, sick children, or disabled relatives is becoming a challenge for many people of working age, especially women, with the share of employees with caring commitments likely to continue to rise in the future.

 To carry out a thorough comparative analysis of care leave schemes for working carers of sick and disabled children or parents in selected countries in Europe, with an emphasis on conditions for take-up and gender dimensions.
-The study also aims to identify trade-offs (e.g. costs vs degree of social protection) associated with different care leave models for policy-makers.
+The study also aimed to identify trade-offs (e.g. costs vs degree of social protection) associated with different care leave models for policy-makers.

 Analysis of legal documents and secondary data sources (e.g. studies and statistics) for care leave schemes in Austria, Germany, Canada, France, Italy and the Netherlands.

-This is to be supplemented by expert interviews with policy-makers and academic experts.
+Expert interviews with policy-makers and academic experts.

 Secondly, the project also aimed to shed light on the actual implementation of care leave models, with a focus on a set of output indicators (e.g. take-up rates, average costs, and average duration of leaves) and outcomes (e.g. employment situation of caregivers).
 For this purpose, a number of expert interviews were held in the selected countries to validate the information collected during desk research, fill any gaps in knowledge, and gain additional insights into the successes and challenges associated with the implementation of specific policies.